therealhalonen/PhishSticks/scripts/webhook/README.md

 # Web server with Flask

 ## What it is?
 What it does?
-Simple python script, to host a web server which takes POST requests.
+Simple python script, to launch a web server which takes POST requests.

----
 ## How to use:

 - Download the file `webhook`